 Graeme is a keen walker and has, together with his brother Doug, raised £100,000 for various charities, including B.A.R.K. and Cancer Research.

 Lynda Scott first became associated with BARK in 2003, before the kennels were built, when for 18 months she fostered some of the homeless dogs rescued by BARK.
 This in turn, led to her becoming a volunteer in the BARK Charity shop in 2004.
-Eleven years on she is still volunteering in the shop but now as Volunteer Shop Manager responsible for the administration and general day to day running of the shop.
+Fourteen years on she is still volunteering in the shop but now as Volunteer Shop Manager responsible for the administration and general day to day running of the shop.
 She has the good fortune to live with 3 dogs and 1 cat rescued by BARK and enjoys the love and companionship they bring.

 Laurence is an accountant in Berwick.
 Laurence takes a keen interest in amateur dramatics and was recently seen playing Frank Pickle for the Vicar Of Dibley is a recent performance by the Berwick Operatic Society.